awab-hassan/13-nginx-s3-config-sync/README.md

   --parameters 'commands=["sudo bash /opt/nginx-s3-config-sync/nginx.sh"]'
 ```

-*Note: This SSM command pairs naturally with an S3 → EventBridge → SSM pipeline for fully automated, event-driven configuration propagation whenever a new `nginx.conf` is uploaded to the bucket.*
+*Note: (Optional - but worth it) - This SSM command pairs naturally with an S3 → EventBridge → SSM pipeline for fully automated, event-driven configuration propagation whenever a new `nginx.conf` is uploaded to the bucket.*